ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 Estimating your cost for an {{site.data.keyword.cloud_notm}} server to support your workload begins in the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external}.
 From the catalog, select **Compute** and choose the server type - Bare Metal Server, Virtual Server, or Virtual Server for VPC (Virtual Private Cloud).
 For more information, see the [Virtual servers provisioning calculator](https://www.ibm.com/cloud/virtual-servers/calculator/){: external}.

+## Can I change the configuration of a virtual server?
+{: #can-i-reconfigure-virtual-server}
+{: faq}

+After you provision a virtual server, you can upgrade or downgrade your server configuration at any time.
+For more information, see [Reconfiguring an existing virtual server](/docs/virtual-servers?topic=virtual-servers-reconfiguring-virtual-servers).
+If the item that you want to change is not available from the Device List, you can cancel and reorder or contact [IBM Cloud Sales](https://cloud.ibm.com/catalog?contactmodule) for assistance.

 ## Can I add disk storage to my hourly or monthly virtual server?
 {: #can-i-add-disk-storage-to-my-hourly-or-monthly-virtual-server-}
 {: faq}